AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_live/live_settings.md

 -	`component_settings.ini`: Exposes many settings common to all Live components.

 -	`input_settings.ini`: Defines which inputs from controllers and keyboards get mapped and used in the runtime engine.
-The input defined will raise an event through the EventManager.
+The inputs you define raise events through the `Project.EventManager`, which the Live script components subscribe to for notifications of new inputs and events.

--	`navigation_settings.ini`: Contains all settings relevant to navigation modes in Live.
+-	`navigation_settings.ini`: Contains all settings related to navigation modes in Live.

 -	`revit_live_scene_settings.ini`: Contains empty settings that get overwritten by the Live data.

--	`vr_settings.ini`: Contains all settings relevant to VR, including navigation, input mappings, and tools settings.
+-	`vr_settings.ini`: Contains all settings related to VR, including navigation, input mappings, and tools settings.